insightiq-ai/iiq-managed-service/README.md

   - DB_configuration: Currently, supporting only postgres-db for integration.
 Configure the attributes as defined in the file.

-  - Volumes: Configure the location of field-mapping.yaml file to /etc/iiq_table_field_mapper.yaml  Sample file is [here](app/events/db/sample_table_field_mappings.yaml).
+- If db-event is enabled then need to Configure the field-mapping inside the file [here](app/events/db/db_table_field_mappings.yaml).
+This file is currently having sample mappings.
+Remove whichever is not applicable.

 - Go to the base directory and then build the docker-compose using following command: